 This project has been taking place at the EU Science Hub Joint Research Laboratory in Ispra, and will culminate in an exhibition within Italy and Brussels in Autumn and December 2019.

-Future Breath is a new project comprised of a series of enquiries into Environmental change – such as city pollution, toxicity and its impact on our health and ecosystems.
+Future Breath is a new project commissioned by the Trinity Creative Challenge Award.
+It is comprised of a series of enquiries into Environmental change – such as city pollution, toxicity and its impact on our health and ecosystems.
 Future Breath is about the importance of the air we breathe and the unmistakable threat to plants and nature we face in the wake of climate change.
 Breath, after all, is a symbiosis between man and environment, man, and plants.
 Pollution is a major cause of cell damage in the respiratory system.

 Palisade, Pyrolysis (burnt in an environment without oxygen) Dimensions variable, What remains, Floor installation.
 Birch, oak and willow.
 Dimensions variable (Installation shot, Limerick City Gallery 2019)

 ‘Breathe’ 3 minutes 25 seconds film, Stereo sound, duration 3’35” incorporating plant, tree and human breath recordings.
 Christopher Ash (film editor); Sound composition by David Stalling